Bira/octopus-carnival/_drafts/stormtrooper-armor.md

 This is a cinematic rule meant for science fiction settings where highly effective armor is common, but you want the PCs to have fun battles against armies of heavily-armored mooks.
-Star Wars and stormtroopers are the most obvious examples, but it also works for settings such as Waframe's with its Grineer soldiers.
+Star Wars and stormtroopers are the most obvious examples, but it also works for settings such as Waframe with its Grineer soldiers.

 Under this rule, armor worn by "mook" or "fodder" enemies has no protective